IG and Toolkit frequently asked questions

 Q. Do I need to register with the Information Commissioner’s Office?

 A. Yes.
-The Data Protection Act requires organisations to notify the Information Commissioner’s Office (ICO) if they are processing personal data – all pharmacies process personal data.
+Data protection legislation requires organisations to notify the Information Commissioner’s Office (ICO) if they are processing personal data – all pharmacies process personal data.
 Guidance on notification can be found on page 47 of the Pharmacy Contractor Workbook and the ICO have further information.
-If a pharmacy has not notified the ICO, this would be a breach of the Data Protection Act and a criminal offence.
+If a pharmacy has not notified the ICO, this would be a breach of data protection legislation and a criminal offence.

 Q. Do the requirements apply to hardcopy data e.g. prescription forms as well as information held electronically?